6 Video Marketing Tips for Financial Advisors: Why Video Marketing Is So Powerful

 Video marketing is one of my favorite ways to boost a financial advisor’s marketing ROI.

-Next time you’re scrolling your favorite social media feed or just surfing the web, take some time to notice paid video promotions being sent your way.
+Next time you surf the web or scroll through your favorite social media feed, take some time to notice the paid video promotions sent your way.
 Which ones stand out and which ones don’t?
 What’s so special about the ones that captivate your attention?

-Having read this article, you should be in a better position to understand what these video marketers are doing to successfully reel you into their content - and how to reproduce the same effect for your own business.
+After reading this article, you’ll be in a better position to understand what these video marketers do to reel you into their content successfully, and how to reproduce the same effect for your own business.

 Make sure you register for Jill's webinar here: Video Marketing for Financial Advisors | Webinar